 The Department of Natural Resources and Environmental Control offers full-time paid internships to college students and recent graduates eager to work alongside professionals while cultivating their own career paths.

-Most positions are part of a 12-week summer program, which will employ up to 18 interns in various roles throughout the Department.
-Some positions will be available outside of the summer months.
+Most positions are part of a 12-week summer program, which will employ up to 20 interns in various roles throughout the Department.
+Some positions may be available outside of the summer months.
 Opportunities are available at DNREC offices throughout the state, at locations in all three Delaware counties, some with hybrid or flexible work schedules available.

 The internships offer a competitive salary of $17 per hour and up to a 37.5-hour work week, allowing interns to gain valuable, hands-on experience.
 This practical exposure is intended to open doors for those who want to establish careers in public service and/or environmental science.